BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 It has the following attributes:

-- name: name of the card.
+- name VARCHAR(25): name of the card.
 Serves as unique identifier.
-- category: determines which game mechanics it affects.
+- category ENUM: determines which game mechanics it affects.
-- text: describe the effect the card has.
+- text TINYTEXT: describe the effect the card has.
 To be displayed in the card.